 Fiji's best kept secret, Savusavu is a natural, lush and beautiful paradise on Vanua Levu - Fiji's other big island.
 A big, calm bay teeming with fish, fringed by untouched mountains and old copra plantations.
 Nestled next to all this is the town of Savusavu - the centre of a wonderfully diverse range of accommodation, activities and adventures.
 Situated on the shores of a large picturesque, deep water harbour, it was originally established as port for sailing ships plying the north-eastern regions of Fiji.

 Lush, green, coconut-covered Taveuni is also known as the Garden Island of Fiji and is the third largest island.
 The island is 26 miles long, about 7 miles wide, and rises to a central mountain range that is 4040ft high at Mount Uluiqalau, its highest point.
 It is mostly tropical rainforest and the diving is spectacular.
 Taveuni Island boasts a number of private, luxurious and relaxing resorts to choose from.

 Off the east coast of Fiji accessible by transfers from Suva, lies the Lomaiviti Group of Islands.
-This remote and pristine region consists of ten volcanic islands, Ovalau, Koro & Gau among the largest, Wakaya known as a resort island to the rich and famous and smaller islands Makogai, Batiki, Nairai, Moturiki, Toberua and Yanuca Levu.
-Main adventure activity of the area is scuba diving with 411 square kilometres of ocean reef that has not largely been dived.
-This region sometimes referred to as the Koro Sea is also home to Toberua Island Resort is a private island experience surrounded by white sandy beaches and crystal clear waters.
+This remote and pristine region consists of ten volcanic islands, Ovalau, Koro and Gau among the largest, Wakaya (known as a resort island to the rich and famous) and smaller islands Makogai, Batiki, Nairai, Moturiki, Toberua and Yanuca Levu.
+The main adventure activity of the area is scuba diving with 411 square kilometres of ocean reef that has not largely been dived.
+This region, sometimes referred to as the Koro Sea, is also home to Toberua Island Resort and is a private island experience surrounded by white sandy beaches and crystal clear waters.